MimusTriurus/QtVideoStreamer/README.md

 bcm2835-v4l2
 This ensures that the Broadcom Video For Linux 2 (v4l2) driver is loaded at all subsequent reboots.

-Binaty files Win x64 - https://cloud.mail.ru/public/LtSM/XU1EyMhwK
+Binary files Win x64 - https://cloud.mail.ru/public/LtSM/XU1EyMhwK